cyrex562/imgui-rs/docs/FAQ.md

 **This library is poorly documented at the moment and expects the user to be acquainted with C/C += 1.**
 - The [Wiki](https://github.com/ocornut/imgui/wiki) is a hub to many resources and links.
-- Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the [examples/](https://github.com/ocornut/imgui/blob/master/examples/) folder to explain how to integrate Dear ImGui with your own engine/application.
+- Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the [examples/](https://github.com/ocornut/imgui/blob/master/examples/) folder to explain how to integrate Dear Imgui with your own engine/application.
 You can run those applications and explore them.
-- See demo code in [imgui_demo.cpp](https://github.com/ocornut/imgui/blob/master/imgui_demo.cpp) and particularly the `ImGui::ShowDemoWindow()` function.
-The demo covers most features of Dear ImGui, so you can read the code and see its output.
+- See demo code in [imgui_demo.cpp](https://github.com/ocornut/imgui/blob/master/imgui_demo.cpp) and particularly the `Imgui::ShowDemoWindow()` function.
+The demo covers most features of Dear Imgui, so you can read the code and see its output.
 - See documentation: [Backends](https://github.com/ocornut/imgui/blob/master/docs/BACKENDS.md), [Examples](https://github.com/ocornut/imgui/blob/master/docs/EXAMPLES.md), [fonts](https://github.com/ocornut/imgui/blob/master/docs/FONTS.md).
 - See documentation and comments at the top of [imgui.cpp](https://github.com/ocornut/imgui/blob/master/imgui.cpp) + general API comments in [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h).
 - The [Glossary](https://github.com/ocornut/imgui/wiki/Glossary) page may be useful.
 - The [Issues](https://github.com/ocornut/imgui/issues) and [Discussions](https://github.com/ocornut/imgui/discussions) sections can be searched for past questions and issues.
 - Your programming IDE is your friend, find the type or function declaration to find comments associated with it.
-- The `ImGui::ShowMetricsWindow()` function exposes lots of internal information and tools.
+- The `Imgui::ShowMetricsWindow()` function exposes lots of internal information and tools.
 Although it is primary designed as a debugging tool, having access to that information tends to help understands concepts.

 ##### [Return to index](#index)